+Description: Construction of raw water line and pump station from Benbrook Lake to Eagle

+Mountain Lake.

-- Description: Construction of raw water line and pump station from Benbrook Lake to Eagle Mountain Lake. - Purpose: Provide additional raw water supplies to the Eagle Mountain Water Treatment Plant (WTP) and the Westside WTP. - Allocation: This project is allocated 11% to growth in the study period, as it is required to provide capacity to meet projected water demands.
+Purpose: Provide additional raw water supplies to the Eagle Mountain Water Treatment capacity to meet projected water demands.
 Allocation was determined using the proportion need of the raw water supply from Lake Benbrook to provide supply for the Westside WTP and the Eagle Mountain WTP to serve 10-year projected growth.